zeshillin/feup-computer-networks/lab1/projsrc/docs/report.md

 - *role* is the role (*{rx, tx}* where *rx* is the receiver, *tx* is the transmitter)
 - *[filepath] is the file-to-send's path (only needed if initializing the program as transmitter)

 <br>

 # 3. Code Structure

+## Application Layer
+The application layer stores every function and usable without any regard for who is using it, be it is the receiver or the transmitter.
+Important parameters for the application layer to know about would be the file descriptor and the role it is currently executing, however, these are both specified in *main.c* and, as such, there is no need for them.

+### *application_layer.h*

+#
+    typedef struct {
+        char* filename;
+        u_int8_t filename_size;
+        long filesize;
+    } fileStruct;

+A struct is used to store the file we're sending and to make a new name in the receiver end.<br>
+The *filename* field is a character buffer that contains the file's (relative) path.<br>
+The *filename_size* field contains the size of the *filename* buffer.<br>
+The *filesize* field contains the size of the file.

+#

+    typedef struct {
+        unsigned char* packet;
+        int packet_size;
+    } startPacket;
+A struct is used to store the starting control packet sent to then send it again as an end packet at the end of the program's data transfer.<br>
+The *packet* buffer stores the packet's contents.<br>
+The *packet_size* specifies the *packet* buffer size.

+#

+    typedef struct {
+        u_int8_t T;
+        u_int8_t L;
+        u_int8_t* V;
+    } TLV;

+A struct is used to store the TLV (Type, Length, Value) section of a control packet.<br>
+The *T* field represents the Type parameter (0 – file size, 1 – file name).<br>
+The *L* field represents the Length parameter (the size of the V field in octets).
+The *V* field contains the data to be sent (file size or file name).

 <br>